-Lennart Nilsson was born in 1922 and was given his first camera when he was 11.
-“I clearly recall the first pictures I took of laburnum.
-Even then, I remember thinking it would be exciting to see what laburnum looked like inside.”
+Nilsson was born in 1922 and given his first camera when he was eleven years old.
+“I clearly remember the first pictures I took of laburnum.
+Even back then, I thought it would be exciting to see what laburnum looked like on the inside.”

-While still in his teens, Lennart Nilsson embarked on a career as a freelance photo journalist for illustrated magazines and the newspapers.
+While still in his teens, he embarked on a career as a photojournalist for the major illustrated magazines.
 He took pictures of actors, musicians, politicians, industrialists, cultural celebrities and royalty.
-Since he often became friends with the people he portrayed, his efforts resulted in many personal and unusual photographs.
+Since he often became friends with those he portrayed, his work yielded many personal and unique pictures.

-For many years, Lennart Nilsson worked as a feature photographer and became known at an early age as one of Sweden’s best visual narrators.
-Travelling far and wide in Sweden and the rest of the world, he made many acclaimed articles, mainly for illustrated magazines Se and Vecko-Journalen.
+For many years, Nilsson worked as a reportage photographer and became known, at an early stege, as one of Sweden’s foremost pictorial narrators.
+Travelling widely throughout Sweden and the rest of the world, he contributed a number of acclaimed features, particulary for the illustrated magazines Se and Vecko-Journalen.

-One of his early photo features, which also gave him an international reputation, was about a polar bear hunt in the Spitsbergen.
-The photos were exquisite and disturbing in equal measure, and Lennart Nilsson made a name for himself as the photographer who dared go closer, further, deeper, than many others.
+One of his early photo features, which also provided him with an international reputation, was that of the polar bear hunt in the Spitsbergen.
+The photos were as beautiful as they were disturbing, and Nilsson became famous for daring to go closer, further and deeper than many other photographers.

-In the 1950s, his interest in experimenting with new photographic techniques gained momentum.
-Macro-studies of ant life resulted in a classic photographic feature, but also in the book Myror (Ants, 1959).
-The same year saw the publication of the book Liv i hav (Life in the Sea), which stirred up a great deal of interest.
-Few were aware of the drama that was hidden under the surface.
+In the early fifties, his interest of experimenting with new photographic techniques began to flourish.
+Macro-level studies of ant life provided the basis not only for his classic photo feature but also for a book, Myror (Ants, 1959).
+This same year saw the publication of the book Liv i Hav (Life in the Sea) which created a great sensation.
+Few coul have dreamt that such drama lay hidden beneath the surface of the sea.

-“I want to reveal that which is close to us, that which is familiar, in a new way.”
+“I want to show that which is close to us, that which is familiar, in a new way.”

-Lennart Nilsson’s fascination for mankind and the origins of life had been awakened at an early age, and in 1953, Life Magazine had printed his first photo of an embryo.
-This marked the starting point of what would become Lennart Nilsson’s life work, A Child is Born, one of the world’s best-selling photographic books.
-Since its first edition in 1965, it has been translated into more than 20 languages and printed in five editions, reaching millions of readers.
+Lennart Nilsson’s interest in mankind and the origins of life had been awakened at an early age and, in 1953, Life Magazine published his first picture of an embryo.
+This was also the precursor to what later became his life’s work, Ett barn blir till (A Child is Born), one of the world’s best-selling photographic books.
+Since the first edition appeared in 1965, it has been translated into more than twenty languages, published in six editions and reached millions of readers.

-In the ensuing seven years, Lennart Nilsson had a special contract with Life, and it was during this period that he embarked in earnest on his pioneering work in scientific photography.
-His interest in technological innovations enabled him to photograph with a degree of detail that no one had seen before.
+For the ensuing seven years, Nilsson had a special contract with Life and it was during this period that he embarked in earnest upon his pioneering work in the field of scientific photography.
+His interest in technological innovations enabled him to create photographs with a richness of detail greater then had ever before been seen.